Someone Who Diversifies Investments Is More Likely To

 A diversified portfolio is more flexible and adaptable to changing market conditions.
 As the economy evolves and new opportunities emerge, investors can adjust their asset allocation to take advantage of these changes.

-For example, if interest rates are expected to rise, investors may choose to decrease their exposure to bonds and increase their exposure to stocks.
+Here's one way to look at it: if interest rates are expected to rise, investors may choose to decrease their exposure to bonds and increase their exposure to stocks.
 A diversified portfolio allows for these adjustments without requiring a complete overhaul of the investment strategy.

 6. Peace of Mind